 OLD FAVORITE THAT TURNED OUT TO BE GREAT STILL: In a post from a few years ago where I thought about my relationship to the Final Fantasy series, I wrote that despite enjoying it as a kid, I doubted I needed ever to play FF1 again.
 Well, along came a BEC entry from Jeff Gerstmann's NES ranking project on the game (he much prefers his childhood fave of Dragon Warrior) that compelled me to sit down and play through the damn thing again.
 And it was good!
 Good to an extent that honestly surprised me and my favorable predisposition to the title - both in just plain fun and in how smartly it's designed.
 Even the much-derided bit where warriors will wave their weapons at air if the enemy they've been assigned to attack is defeated before they get their turn has a purpose - forcing you to think about enemy HP, each character's damage output, and likely turn order when giving your party their marching orders and adding tactical interest to press-A RPG combat in 1987, before that was considered a problem.
 The playthrough gave me a newfound appreciation for the game - it gets better, not worse, under close inspection and plays like a hearty meal.

 OLD NON-FAVORITE THAT DIDN'T QUITE HOLD UP: I finally made an attempt at the action RPG campaign in Gauntlet IV hailed as making the Genesis title an essential version of the game.
 I love Gauntlet's gameplay, and the RPG premise seemed to promise everything I wanted out of the franchise, but the execution is wanting.
 I have to admire the sheer gumption on display: like Cinderella with her homemade dress, the devs assembled an entire campaign solely out of preexisting Gauntlet assets (the gnome enemies serving as shopkeepers, etc.).
 The results, though, play like the phenomenon noted by VGJunk in this Legacy of the Wizard article, where some early games aren't programmed quite correctly and pulling off the correct, expected moves to proceed feels you're glitching the game into progress.
 (Look up how to use the teleporters, or you're going to be stopped cold sooner or later.)
 You ran into this frequently enough with NES cartridges, but the 16-bit era is a little too late to be encountering this phenomenon, and Gauntlet IV comes off as the slapdash production it, frankly, is as a result.
-My run was ultimately stopped when the boss of the second tower bosses proved a huge damage sponge, and the gameplay thus far didn't inspire me to pull off the long, tedious spate of projectile-dodging it demanded or risk speccing my Valkyrie in the wrong direction, so I just fell off the farm.
+My run was ultimately stopped when the boss of the second tower proved a huge damage sponge, and the gameplay thus far didn't inspire me to pull off the long, tedious spate of projectile-dodging it demanded or risk speccing my Valkyrie in the wrong direction, so I just fell off the farm.
 I hope we get an RPG incarnation of traditional Gauntlet someday (the 2015 version is closest), but this limited version just doesn't have what it takes to achieve it.

 OLD NOT-FAVORITE I FINALLY GOT: I wrote previously about giving Super Metroid a whirl (through emulation) and it not clicking.
 Well, I gave it another shot this year on my Switch, and it finally worked for me.
 I can't put a finger on why.
 I didn't miss the grappling beam this time, which is what stopped my first run cold (though I totally see why I overlooked it the first time around).
 I did appreciate the beatiful silence and translucent visuals of the sea area.
 I had fun uncovering all the Metroidvania secrets, and I didn't find a lot unreasonably hidden this run.
 Real Life™ intervened around just before I went off to fight Ridley, so he is still lurking in his lair in my save file.
 I don't think I'll ever have the affection conventional wisdom has for this title, but it's good to at last fill a gap in my gaming knowledge without animosity.